22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-pix.en.md

 ```

 :::
-:::AccordionComponent{title="Submit payment pill="server-side"}
+:::AccordionComponent{title="Submit payment" pill="server-side"}

 The payment submission must be made by creating an order that contains associated payment transactions.

 To do this, send a **POST** with your :toolTipComponent[test Access Token]{link="/developer/pt" linkText="Testing private key of the application created in Mercado Pago, that is used in the backend.
-You can access it through **Your integrations > Application details > Testing > Testing credentials**."} and the required parameters listed below to the endpoint :TagComponent{tag="API" text="/v1/orders" href="/developers/en/reference/order/online-payments/create/post"} and execute the reques.
+You can access it through **Your integrations > Application details > Testing > Testing credentials**."} and the required parameters listed below to the endpoint :TagComponent{tag="API" text="/v1/orders" href="/developers/en/reference/order/online-payments/create/post"} and execute the request.

 ```curl
 curl -X POST \